clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/virtualbox.rst

       reboot

 #.
-After the VM reboot, login and very the |VB| drivers are loaded:
+After the VM reboot, login and verify the |VB| drivers are loaded:

    .. code-block:: bash